Nikhil-Jangid/spotify_to_applemusic/README.md

 - Spotify Developer Account: You'll need to create a Spotify Developer account and register your application to obtain the necessary credentials.
 - Python 3: Make sure you have Python 3 installed on your system.
-- spotdl: Install spotdl and download songs from Spotify.
+- spotdl: Install spotdl and download songs from Your Spotify Playlist.
 You can find installation instructions [here](https://github.com/spotDL/spotify-downloader).

 ## Setup